kayarecepomer/NFS_to_Cloud/README.md

 - [ ] Automated health monitoring & alerts
 - [ ] Auto-organise and deduplicate photos in Immich
 - [ ] Explore more self-hosted app deployments via CasaOS
+- [ ] Will add portable battery to the PI and make it portable

 ---